 Target-date index funds are available from Fidelity Investments, Charles Schwab and Vanguard Group.
 Keep in mind that Fidelity and Schwab also have target-date funds that are actively managed; I would avoid those.
 Also note that you can use target-date retirement funds for goals other than retirement.
 I opened Vanguard target-date funds for my two children and two stepchildren, with an eye to helping them save for house down payments.

-Schwab’s target-date index funds have no minimum, while Vanguard requires a $1,000 initial investment.
-Fidelity is a little steeper: You need $2,500 to open an account.
-Schwab’s funds charge 0.08% of assets per year, or eight cents for every $100 invested.
-Vanguard levies 0.13% to 0.15% and Fidelity’s fee is 0.15%.
+Fidelity’s and Schwab’s target-date index funds have no minimum, while Vanguard requires a $1,000 initial investment.
+All have low annual expenses.
 My advice: Get an account open, add $50 or $100 automatically every month—and a dozen years from now, you’ll be writing me a happy email, just like Charlie Cutelli.